ietf-rats-wg/ietf-rats-usecases/rats-usecases.md

 maintain identities of connected devices more than to validate correct firmware, but both situations are reasonable.

+### Computation characteristics

+A group of enterprises organized as a consortium seeks to deploy computing node s as the basis of their shared blockchain system.
+Each member of the consortium  must forward an equal number of computing nodes to participate in the P2P network of nodes that form the basis of the blockchain system.
+In order to prevent the various issues (e.g. concentration of hash power, anonymous mining nodes) found in other blockchain systems, each computing node must comply to a predefined allowable manifest of system hardware, software and firmware, as agreed to by the membership of the consortium.
+Thus, a given computing node must be able to report the (pre-boot) configuration of its system and be able to report at an y time the operational status of the various components that make-up its system.

+The consortium seeks to have the following things attested: system configuration, group membership, and virtualization status.

+This is a peer-to-peer protocol so each device in the consortium is a relying party.
+The attestation may be requested online by another entity within the consortium, but not by other parties.
+The attestation needs to be compact and interoperable and may be included in the blockchain itself at the completion of the consensus algorithm.

+The attestation will need to start in a hardware RoT in order to validate if the system is running real hardware rather than running a virtual machine.

 ## Cryptographic Key Attestation {#cryptattest}